As I stepped out on the ‘Uluru Discovery’ 5-day, 4-night Topdeck tour, I embarked on my first ever experience of the Australian outback.

-I hadn’t prioritised a Red Centre adventure on my previous three trips to Australia because doing so requires an additional 2/3 hour flight from the East Coast and visiting here is also not the cheapest to travel to / through.
-In fact, the Red Centre is considered one of the most expensive places in Australia because of how remote and popular the location is.
+I hadn’t prioritised a Red Centre adventure on my previous three trips to Australia.
+Doing so requires an additional 2/3 hour flight from the East Coast and visiting isn’t cheap.
+In fact, the Red Centre, or the Australian outback, is considered one of the most expensive places in Australia because of how remote yet popular the location is.

-I was also completely clueless prior to this trip as to how stunning the landscapes were out here.
+However, I was also completely clueless prior to this trip as to how stunning the landscapes were.

-I can confirm the scenes you set your eyes on are unrivaled when you compare them to the rest of Australia, so if you’re looking to add a bit of diversity to your adventures down under – the Red Centre will certainly cater for that.
+I can confirm the scenes you set your eyes on are unrivalled when you compare them to the rest of Australia.
+So, if you’re looking to add a bit of diversity to your adventures down under, the Red Centre will certainly cater for that.

-Only in the Nevada desert (Burning Man) have I ever experienced sunrises and sunsets like quite like these and trust me, I’ve seen a fair few!
+Only in the Nevada desert (Burning Man) have I ever experienced sunrises and sunsets quite like these.
+And trust me, I’ve seen a fair few!

-The Uluru Discovery tour with Topdeck runs for 5 days (4 nights) for which you will fly into, start and finish up in Alice Springs.
+The Uluru Discovery tour with Topdeck runs for 5 days (4 nights).
+You start and finish in Alice Springs.

 Exploring the outback requires a tolerance to hot desert heat, long monotonous driving and very early starts.